 The device receives video data and is configured by the host CPU through the USB interface.
-The USB interface features a USB 2.0 device controller (UDC) and PHY that are compliant with the USB 2.0 standard.
+The USB interface features USB 2.0 & 3.0 device controllers (UDCs) and PHYs that are compliant with the USB 2.0 and 3.0 standards.

-The UDC contains a USB low-level protocol interpreter that control the USB bus protocol, packet generation/extraction, PID/Device ID parsing, and CRC coding/decoding with autonomous error handling.
-The UDC allows the device to operate in USB 1.1 or 2.0 compliant modes.
-TheUDC implements three USB endpoints: Bulk-Out (URX), Control (CTL), and Interrupt-In (INT).
+The UDCs contain USB low-level protocol interpreters that control the USB bus protocol, packet generation/extraction, PID/Device ID parsing, and CRC coding/decoding with autonomous error handling.
+In conjunction, the UDCs allow the device to operate in USB 1.1, 2.0, or 3.0 compliant modes.
+Both UDCs implement three USB endpoints: Bulk-Out (URX), Control (CTL), and Interrupt-In (INT).
 The received data is packed into 32-bit words which are passed to one of the supported endpoints via UDC's respective native interface.

 The UDC 2.0 interfaces to the USB 2.0 PHY via a 8-bit 60 MHz UTMI compliant interface.
+The UDC 3.0 uses an 32-bit 125 MHz pipe interface to connect to the USB 3.0 PHY.

-The USB 2.0 PHY includes a common block.
-The enabled common block has the additional responsibility for generating the bulk of the system clocks.
-In USB 2.0 mode, system clocks are typically a multiple of 60 MHz.
+Both the USB 2.0 and 3.0 PHY include a common block.
+Depending on the USB version supported, the corresponding common block is enabled.
+In the interests of minimizing power consumption it is undesirable to always power both common blocks.
+In either the case, the enabled common block has the additional responsibility for generating the bulk of the system clocks.
+In USB 2.0 mode, system clocks are typically a multiple of 60 MHz, as opposed to USB 3.0 mode where they are multiples of 62.5 MHz.

-The common block uses a crystal oscillator which accepts a 25 MHz crystal.
+The common blocks share a crystal oscillator which accepts a 25 MHz crystal.
 The oscillator can also accept a single-ended clock input.